 So how can employers avoid making bad hires and hire quality employees the first time?

-An individual would need to be a good job fit.
+Identify the specific behavioral traits an individual needs to succeed in a role.
 For example, if you’re filling an open sales role, you don’t want to hire someone who prefers to work heads down—you need someone more extraverted who enjoys talking to people.
-But if you’re filling an compliance role, you may want someone who is more process-oriented and able to work independently for long stretches.

-Specifically, you want to pinpoint the cognitive abilities a candidate would need to be successful in the role.
+From there, identify the cognitive ability a candidate would need to be successful in the role.
 Does this position require someone who can learn complex ideas very quickly?
 Is it an entry-level position that involves doing the same few repetitive tasks?
-How much creative problem solving, or thinking on their feet, will the role require?

 After you’ve built your Job Target, ask candidates to take a behavioral assessment and a cognitive assessment.
 Pre-hiring assessments help to remove bias and “gut” decisions from the hiring process, while also helping you narrow the field by matching candidates’ results to your targets.
 It might seem like adding a Job Target and two assessments would lengthen the hiring process—and sometimes it can—but often the reverse is true.
-Rather than interviewing 10 candidates who appear to be a good fit on paper, this whittles down your shortlist to a small handful of applicants.
+Rather than interviewing 10 uncertain candidates, whittle your list down to a handful of high-potential applicants.

 You then spend your precious time interviewing candidates who are likely to be a great fit for the position and hire with confidence, knowing that you didn’t rush one of the most important decisions you can make for your company.